-☑ Take action within your ability using resources (hand tools, heavy equipment and spill response equipment) at hand to minimize the spread and impact of the spill until additional resources and expertise arrive.
+☑ Take action within your ability using available resources (hand tools, heavy equipment, and spill response equipment) to minimize the spread and impact of the spill until additional resources and expertise arrive.

-Spills to Land
+Spills on Land

-- ☑ Determine extent of spill.
-Contain spills away from water course. - ☑ Mark the perimeter of the spill, Dig recovery ditches around the perimeter and recovery pits (sumps) within the spill area. - ☑ Monitor ditches and recovery pits to ensure the collection system is effective - ☑ Recover the product from the containment area, treat or dispose of appropriately.
+- $\square$ Determine the extent and mark the perimeter of the spill.
+Contain spills away from any water. - $\square$ Dig recovery ditches around the perimeter and recovery pits (sumps) within the spill area. - $\square$ Monitor ditches and recovery pits to ensure the collection system is effective. - $\square$ Recover the product from the containment area, treat or dispose of appropriately.